 Oil bill suffers more delay as communities demand more revenue share

-A week before the latest deadline to pass Nigeria’s long-awaited oil overhaul bill, demands for big changes, including from leaders seeking an increased share of revenues, could push its passage into late this year, four sources told Reuters.
+A week before the latest deadline to pass Nigeria’s long-awaited oil overhaul bill, demands for big changes, including from community leaders seeking an increased share of revenues, could push its passage into late this year, four sources told Reuters.

 Among the changes are proposals to publicly sell shares in state oil company National Nigerian Petroleum Corporation (NNPC) and implement market-based prices for gas to power.

-with oil exploration in northern Nigeria’s Lake Chad region and the middle of the country are also seeking a greater share of oil revenues.
+Communities with oil exploration in northern Nigeria’s Lake Chad region and the middle of the country are also seeking a greater share of oil revenues.

 “With the global shift from fossil fuels to renewable forms of energy picking up pace, the passage of the (overhaul) may just be too little too late,” FDC wrote.
-“It is unlikely that Nigeria will be able to make up for either the lost time or the lost .”
+“It is unlikely that Nigeria will be able to make up for either the lost time or the lost investment.”